Fit Slow Cooker Queen

 Is Pumpkin Good For You

-In addition to slow cooker/Instant Pot oatmeal being packed with vitamin A (one serving is 245% of your recommended daily amount), it is also filled with other vitamins and nutrients.
+In addition to pumpkin being packed with vitamin A (one serving is 245% of your recommended daily amount), it is also filled with other vitamins and nutrients.
 For example it has a decent amount of vitamin C and potassium as well as antioxidants.
 Pumpkin’s nutrients can help boost your immune system and might even help protect your eyesight even better than carrots can.

 Steel Cut or Rolled Oats?